kvenn/zmk/README.md

 * mo = momentary layer (only activates layers while pressed)

 ### Layers
 Layers are represented by numbers.
 Here is a standard config.
 So if you see &mo 1, that means pressing that key toggles the lower layer.
+Lower and raise are just names.
+Nothing special about them
 ```
 #define DEFAULT 0
 #define LOWER   1